bartvig/simple-ga/README.md

 For an example of how to use SimpleGA, see https://github.com/bartvig/queens-ga

 ## Installation
 Use composer to install required libraries: `composer install`.
+Then you might have to run `composer dump-autoload -o` to make autoloading work properly.

 Installation of composer is out of scope for this documentation.

 ## How to run
 This is a generic implementation and can't be run on its own.
 See https://github.com/bartvig/queens-ga for an example of how to use this implementation.